 Level 3 - valuation techniques using inputs for the asset or liability that are not based on observable market data.

-The Company does not have any financial instruments measured at amortized cost and that require classification within the fair value hierarchy as at December 31, 2023 or 2022.
+The Company does not have any financial instruments measured at fair value and that require classification within the fair value hierarchy as at December 31, 2024 and 2023.